-Setting up your routine furnace maintenance helps keep your heating equipment working up to 30% more efficient and helps extend the life of your system.
-But things could still go wrong, and when they do, you may feel like there is always something else.
+Setting up your routine furnace maintenance helps keep your heating equipment working up to thirty percent more efficient and helps extend the life of your system.
+But things can still malfunction, and when they do, you may feel like there is always something else.

 This time it’s your motor, next time it’s your pressure switch.
 Now you need to replace your flame sensor.